david-gibbs-ig/quickfixj-custom-orchestration-examples/readme.md

   * have legacy customisations using QuickFIX dictionaries and want to defer customising using FIX Orchestra

 ## Project structure
-\-custom-application-and-session-messages : builds custom Application and FIXT1.1 Session using FIX Orchestra classes and packages in a single jar. __NOT__ the recommeded approach, just an example

 \-custom-application-messages : builds custom Application classes using FIX Orchestra.